 State or federal mandates (e.g., FEP) may dictate that all devices approved by the U.S. Food and Drug Administration (FDA) may not be considered investigational.
 Therefore, FDA-approved devices may be assessed on the basis of their medical necessity.

 This policy was originally created in 1996 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period March 2012 through April 2, 2013.
+The most recent literature review was conducted through April 1, 2014.
 Following is a summary of the key literature to date:

 There is insufficient evidence to support the use of thermography, a noninvasive infrared scanning device, for screening, diagnosis, treatment planning or treatment monitoring.
 Studies are lacking that thermography can accurately diagnose any condition or improve the accuracy of another diagnostic tool.
 Moreover, there are no published studies evaluating whether use of thermography in patient management, such as to select a treatment or determine treatment effectiveness, improves health outcomes.
 Thus, thermography is considered investigational.